 - Hate Crimes: Laws in some jurisdictions increase the sentence for crimes motivated by identified factors.
 These factors include race, gender, or sexual orientation.

 For more information related to criminal sentencing, click on the links below:

 Questions About the Factors Considered in Determining Sentences?
-Contact an Attorney
+Contact a Defense Attorney Today

-While the jury may have decided your guilt or innocence, only the judge will determine your sentence.
-There are numerous mitigating factors that a judge can take into account when deciding the appropriate punishment for you, should you be convicted.
-Speak to a local criminal defense attorney to learn more about how sentencing laws work in your state and to discuss your case.
+There are many factors that a sentencing judge can take into account when deciding the appropriate sentence for you.
+Speak to a local criminal defense attorney to learn more about your state's sentencing decisions.
+They will be happy to discuss your prior criminal history and criminal case.